jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

     - Network
     - Data Link
     - Physical

+#### **P2P**
+- (Peer-to-peer; network or model)
+- a network communication model where each computer within the network (a "node") is capable of performing the functions that both a client AND a server would in the "client-server" network model [^40]
+  - networks typically use the same underlying infrastructure as client-server models (e.g., TCP or UDP at Transport layer); but devices will interact with each other differently
+  - Benefits:
+    - no central server : network can be more resilient (each node can perform the same functionality, e.g., file-sharing apps); can reduce latency (e.g., for voice/video calling)
+    - can be good for real-time communications (see also [WebRTC]())
+  - Trade-offs:
+    - Added complexity:  connection negotiation and establishment, security, performance, scaling
+    - Discovery (finding other notes on the network) can be difficult (i.e., no fixed availability for IP address / DNS / etc.); notes may change IP address or be offline at certain times
+      - Can mitigate through *flooding* or use *Distributed Hash Table* (DHT); can also use a hybrid model (central server for node discovery, then P2P to connect to nodes) (see also [flooding](#flooding), [DHT](#dht))

 #### **Packet**
 - a PDU within the IP Protocol;  has a header and a data payload;  data payload is generally a TCP segment or UDP datagram [^5]